 Summary and Background:

-WaterStart is a innovation accelerator for utilities and large consumers dedicated to the implementation of technology that result in more, safer, cheaper water.
+WaterStart is an innovation accelerator for utilities and large consumers dedicated to the implementation of technology that result in more, safer, cheaper water.
 We are in search of technology providers with novel solutions to specific priorities ready to be proven through large-scale pilots.
-If you’re a tech company ready to scale-up by working with globally recognized customers with opportunities to enter new markets by solving imminent challenges in water, please apply.
+If you?re a tech company ready to scale-up by working with globally?recognized customers with opportunities to enter new markets by solving imminent challenges in water, please apply.

 The priorities listed above represent the collective needs among WaterStart members committed to installing innovative water technology solutions.
 Proposals should address one or more of these specific priorities.
 Grants are awarded on a competitive basis and range from $25,000 to $150,000.